To date qualitative (N>1,000) and quantitative (N>6,000) studies have mainly focused on:

 - establishes the differences between endogenous and exogenous phenomena (e.g., seeing images with closed eyes, hearing sounds in the head vs. seeing images with open eyes, hearing sounds coming from objects associated with the game or nowhere) since research suggests that the psychological and potential risks of GTP depend thereupon.

-Phase 1 (2010): Master research thesis at Stockholm University in Sweden supervised by professor Karin Aronsson, “Game Transfer Phenomena in video game playing: A qualitative interview study”.
+Phase 1 (2010): Master research thesis at Stockholm University in Sweden “Game Transfer Phenomena in video game playing: A qualitative interview study”.
 Interviews with 42 Swedish frequent gamers (15-21 years old).
+Supervised by professor Karin Aronsson.

 Qualitative data (N>1,000), and quantitative data from surveys with over 2,000 gamers.
-The aims were to identify and define the manifestations of GTP (visual, auditory, thoughts and behaviours) and for the first time examine the prevalence of GTP.
+The aims were to identify and define the manifestations of GTP (visual, auditory, thoughts and behaviours) and for the first time examine the prevalence and characteristics of GTP.